-You can’t go wrong with a basic neutral when it comes to selecting a color for your house exterior.
+You can’t go wrong with a basic neutral when selecting a color for your house exterior.

 However, if you want to stand out from the endless rows of houses with white color, think of giving your facade a dark makeover with grey paint.